Skip to main content

 What Is a Risk Score?

-A risk score is a number assigned to each transaction indicating the likelihood that it's fraudulent.
-Higher scores mean higher risk.
+A risk score is a number on each transaction.
+It says how likely fraud is.
+Higher score, higher risk.

 Common scales: